 - Provides a substance abuse and recovery program for veterans.

 - Doesn't have special eligibility requirements for veterans to receive services.

 The Veterans Multi-Purpose Center is the only organization in the country using an Equine Agility Program as a therapeutic modality for veterans with Post Traumatic Stress Disorder (PTSD) and other emotional conditions.

 Do You Want to Start Your Own Equine Assisted Therapy Program for veterans?
 We’ve put together a 14-page guideline to help you get started in developing your own Equine Assisted Therapy Program.

-Warriors Haven Equine Outreach (California)
+Warriors Haven Equine Outreach (Los Gatos, CA)

 Warriors Haven Equine Outreach is a subsidiary of America's Wild Horse Advocates, a non-profit organization that devotes itself to saving America's Mustangs.
 Warriors Haven is extending that by using the Mustang, Taser as an ambassador for helping soldiers that are effected by PTSD.
 Our short term goal is to have events at local venues that allow horses to be used as a medium to bring Soldiers and their families together to commiserate and bond with each other and the horses.
 Equine therapy is a proven way of helping soldiers release themselves and start to feel whole again.